HoqueUM/rMp/README.md

 A Rate My Professor extension for the University of Michigan.
 Integrated into Atlas and the Course Guide.

 # About
 When it comes to scheduling classes, it's important to find the right professor in order to succeed.
-RateMyProfessors provides a valuable tool to guage if a professor is good or not, but it's annoying switching between tabs al the time when scheduling.
+RateMyProfessors provides a valuable tool to gauge if a professor is good or not, but it's annoying switching between tabs al the time when scheduling.
 That's why this RateMyProfessors extension is the perfect tool to solve this!

 **Diclaimer**: At the moment this only works on Chrome...sorry